-We decided to make the 15 mile trip from Grafton, IL to Alton, IL and reserved a slip for two days at the Alton Marina, which is on the Mississippi River just north of St. Louis.
+We decided to make the 15 mile trip from Grafton to to Alton, Illinois and reserved a slip for two days at the Alton Marina, which is on the Mississippi River just north of St. Louis.
 (The same marina where R&R refueled on her May delivery trip after nearly running empty.)

 We plan to take the day off tomorrow, find a local church service, and hit the Mississippi River southbound early Monday morning.